Pope Pius XII and the Holocaust: Early accounts

-In 1963, Rolf Hochhuth staged his play The Representative (or The Deputy) which depicted Pius as an antisemite and indifferent to the Holocaust.
+In 1963, Rolf Hochhuth's play The Representative (or The Deputy) depicted Pius as an antisemite and indifferent to the Holocaust.
 The depiction was called "unhistorical" and lacking "credible substantiation" by the Encyclopedia Britannica.
 John Cornwell, himself a critic of Pius, described the play as "historical fiction based on scant documentation" and "is so wide of the mark as to be ludicrous".

-Saul Friedländer, whose parents were murdered in Auschwitz, published his book Pius XII and the Third Reich amidst the controversy around The Deputy, in 1964.
+Saul Friedländer, whose parents were murdered in Auschwitz, published his book Pius XII and the Third Reich in 1964, amidst the discussion prompted by The Deputy.
 It relied heavily on primary sources and concentrated on diplomatic correspondence between the Holy See and Germany.
-(Note: Friedländer concluded that "the Sovereign Pontiff seems to have had a predilection for Germany which does not appear to have been diminished by the nature of the Nazi regime and which was disavowed up to 1944". ((Cornwell 1999))) Friedländer hoped that the Vatican would open up its own archives and in 1964 Pope Paul VI commissioned a group of Jesuit scholars to edit and publish the Vatican's records.
+(Note: Friedländer concluded that "the Sovereign Pontiff seems to have had a predilection for Germany which does not appear to have been diminished by the nature of the Nazi regime and which was disavowed up to 1944". ((Cornwell 1999))) Friedländer hoped that the Vatican would open up its own archives, and in 1964 Paul VI commissioned a group of Jesuit scholars to edit and publish some of the Vatican's records.
 These were published in eleven volumes between 1965 and 1981.

-Carlo Falconi published in 1965 "The Silence of the Pope" and followed this with "The Popes of the Twentieth Century" in 1967 in which he criticised Pius XII for "failing to speak out"; "he also was guilty of inadmissible silence about the millions of civilian victims of Nazism – Jews, Poles, Serbs, Russians, gypsies, and others".
-Falconi was the first to research and publicise the atrocities committed by Croatian Ustashe against Jews and Serbs.
+Carlo Falconi published in 1965 "The Silence of the Pope" and followed this in 1967 with "The Popes of the Twentieth Century," in which he criticised Pius for "failing to speak out"; "he also was guilty of inadmissible silence about the millions of civilian victims of Nazism – Jews, Poles, Serbs, Russians, gypsies, and others".
 Joseph Bottum considers these early attacks, by Lewy, Friedländer, and Falconi, as "more serious and scholarly" and "by today's standards, quite moderate and thoughtful".